 When people first migrate to a grain free diet one of the biggest challenges can be fitting in with social occasions, especially celebrations and parties.
 So, although I do not encourage daily cake consumption, it is important to be able to provide ‘party food’ without sacrificing dietary integrity.
-I have previously posted recipes for chocolate almond torte, and coconut sponge cake, so it should be possible to cater for every taste.

 This recipe makes a moist succulent cake – a rich sponge that can form the basis of many creative deserts.
 It is easy to convert into cup-cakes, or could be used as a basis for a trifle, soaked in sherry or rum!
 How low sugar you want to make it is up to you,

 Moist Lemon and Cardamom Sponge (Serves 8)